debricked/cli/README.md

   </p>
 </p>

-`debricked` is Debricked's own command line interface.
+`debricked` is Debricked's command line interface.
 It brings open source security, compliance and health to your project via the command prompt.
 <br/>
 <br/>